 Once stink bugs enter the structure

-Do not use insecticide once these insects have gained access to the wall voids or attic areas.
-Although insecticides may kill most of these bugs, but there is a chance that other insects may feed on the dead bug, which could then attack woolens, stored dry goods and other foods in the home.
+Do not use insecticide once these insects have invaded the wall voids and the attic areas.
+Even though insecticides may kill most of these bugs, there is still a chance that other insects may consume the dead bugs, which could then attack other foods and items inside the home.
 Do not squish these insects because they emit a foul defensive odor when injured or threatened.
 Vacuum clean the area where the bugs are residing instead of using chemical pesticides, then remove the vacuum bag and dispose the trash properly when done.

 Don’t let stink bugs stink up your home.
 If you have an existing stink bug infestation, let us help you!
 Click New Jersey Stink Bugs Removal.